mmenestret/jdegoes.github.io/_posts/2019-04-18-zio-cats-effect.md

 This toolbox includes the following:

  - The most important concurrent data structures, including `Ref`, `Promise`, `Queue`, `Semaphore`, and a small `Stream` for file / socket / data streaming
- - Software transactional memory, which can be used to simply build composable, asynchronous, concurrent, and interruptible data structures
+ - [Software Transactional Memory](https://www.youtube.com/watch?list=PL8NC5lCgGs6MYG0hR_ZOhQLvtoyThURka&v=d6WWmia0BPM) (STM), which can be used to simply build composable, asynchronous, concurrent, and interruptible data structures
  - `Schedule`, which offers composable retries and repetitions
  - Tiny and testable `Clock`, `Random`, `Console`, and `System` services, which are used by nearly every application
  - Many helper methods on the effect type covering common use cases